directus-labs/guest-authoring/sveltekit-directus/index.md

 Inside of `[slug]`, create a new file called `+page.js`.
 This is a dynamic route, so this time we will use the dynamic `params` object to fetch the correct data.
-To illustrate how SvelteKit's data loading works you can open a different page url which will change the `params` object.
+To illustrate how SvelteKit's data loading works you can open a different page URL which will change the `params` object.
 Evidently this will lead to SvelteKit invalidate the `.page.js` data and refetch our page data.

 ```js